 This could be held indoors or outside of the church if weather permits.
 Select a movie suitable for the entire family, rent a big popcorn machine and provide beverages.
 Families can bring blankets and/or folding chairs to sit on while they watch the movie together.

 Family Talent Show

 Each family puts together an act to present in front of everyone.
 They could do a skit or scene as a group, sing or do something else that showcases their talents.
 Individual family members could even perform by themselves.
-The idea is to gather for an evening of fun and family entertainment.
+Come up with some talent show ideas and gather for an evening of fun and family entertainment.